jayvarner/jayvarner.github.io/portfolio.md

         <img src="../images/testing.png"/>
             <h2>The Evaluations</h2>
             <p>
+              After presenting my results to the project team at ReminderX, I took their feedback and put pencil to paper.
-                I produced a prototype based on our discussions and put them in front of users to see what did, and more importantly, what did not work.
-A!er the user testing, I provided recordings of the testing session, and analysis of what went well and what did not.
+                I produced a prototype based on our discussions and put them in front of users to see what did work, and more importantly, what did not.
+After the user testing, I provided recordings of the testing sessions, and analysis of what worked and what did not.
             </p>
         </div>
     </div>